Molly Montessori Home Education

 Our classroom is a shared community where every voice matters.
 Children help create ground rules and learn to treat themselves, each other, and the environment with respect, compassion, and dignity.

-Molly Montessori is a non-profit, co-operative home education initiative run by experienced Montessori guides and a committed parent-led team.
-We are not a school; we are a thriving Montessori homeschool community.
-We offer 18 hours of in-person learning per week, and our classroom is intentionally small, with a maximum of 12 children, supported by two qualified guides.
+Molly Montessori is a non-profit, co-operative home education initiative led by experienced Montessori guides.
+While the teaching team directs the provision, we are supported by a committed parent community that helps sustain and enrich the setting.
+We are not a school; we are a thriving Montessori homeschool community offering 18 hours of in-person learning per week.
+Our classroom is intentionally small, typically welcoming between 12 and 16 children, depending on the needs and dynamics of the group.
+Two qualified Montessori guides support the children each day.

 At the heart of our approach is the belief that each child is a unique learner.
 We follow the child, offering freedom within thoughtfully prepared limits.
 Our guides provide structure, nurture autonomy, and build meaningful relationships with each child.